Skip to main content

 Michael Baca's takeaways:

-1. Chiefs' defense thrives under pressure.
+1. Chiefs defense thrives under pressure.
 It wasn't easy for Kansas City to maintain its undefeated record on Sunday thanks to a pesky Raiders team, but there was one crucial point of the game that could've prompted a potential upset.
-That's until the Chiefs' defense rose to the occasion.
+That's until the Chiefs defense rose to the occasion.
 Following Patrick Mahomes' first and only pick midway through the third quarter, Las Vegas was in prime position to square away a seven-point deficit with a first-and-goal from the 3-yard line.
 Steve Spagnuolo's unit never wavered from the challenge, stuffing Alexander Mattison three consecutive times at the goal line before Tershawn Wharton sacked Gardner Minshew on the Raiders' fourth and final attempt to quickly swing momentum back into K.C.'s favor.
 From there, Mahomes led the Chiefs on a back-breaking, 19-play (90 yards) drive that ended in a field goal but took nearly 10 minutes of the clock.
 Two plays into the Raiders' ensuing possession, the Chiefs defense made another big play by forcing Minshew to fumble under their pressure.
 Mahomes and Co. took advantage of the short field eight plays later with their only TD of the second half, and that was all she wrote.

-2. Raiders' offense continues to be stuck in the mud.
+2. Raiders offense continues to be stuck in the mud.
 Las Vegas seemed game for a potential shootout to start, answering the Chiefs' opening-drive TD score with a 12-play, 75-yard march that ended with a Jakobi Meyers celebration in the end zone.
 The Raiders would go on to take a three-point lead on their ensuing possession after another solid drive, but their most glaring problem on offense eventually caught up with them.
 The Raiders' rushing attack was an absolute travesty, gaining just 33 yards off 21 carries on the day.
 As mentioned, it's what prevented Las Vegas from punching in a TD after its only takeaway and the lack of any rushing threat rendered the offense predictable.
 Mattison was perhaps most frustrated by the lack of penetration generated by the Raiders' offensive line, nearly outnumbering his yards (15) with attempts (14).
-The crazy part of about it all is that Sunday's rushing display was better than their Week 2 total (27), which oddly enough was one of their two victories on the season.
-Minshew was solid despite it all, completing 24 of 30 passes for 209 yards and zero interceptions, however, like the deceiving score, a good majority of it came against the Chiefs' prevent defense late in the fourth quarter.
+The crazy part about it all is that Sunday's rushing display was better than their Week 2 total (27), which oddly enough was one of their two victories on the season.
+Minshew was solid despite it all, completing 24 of 30 passes for 209 yards and zero interceptions; however, like the deceiving score, a good majority of it came against the Chiefs' prevent defense late in the fourth quarter.
 The Raiders defense certainly played well enough to topple the league's last undefeated team, but their sputtering offense resulted in a fourth straight loss in the end.

 3. Mahomes leans on veteran tight end.
-In one of his more efficient outings of the season, Mahomes relied on his all-time leading target.
+In one of his more efficient outings of the season, Patrick Mahomes relied on his all-time leading target.
 Travis Kelce saw season highs (10) in receptions and yards (90) on Sunday while also scoring his first TD of the season, and the 75th of his illustrious career.
 It was just like old times for Mahomes and Kelce, whose synergy amounted to a handful of drive-saving plays on a day in which the Chiefs' wide receivers were mostly off the mark.
 DeAndre Hopkins was limited to two catches for 29 yards in his first game with the Chiefs, Xavier Worthy's late-game TD catch saved an otherwise muted stat line (four receptions, 37 yards), and Mecole Hardman's lone reception for 8 yards summed up the production from Chiefs wideouts.
 Mahomes, who finished 27-of-38 passing for 262 yards and two TDs (one INT), made it work anyway thanks to Kelce.

 Next Gen Stats Insight for Chiefs-Raiders (via NFL Pro): Chiefs right tackle Jawaan Taylor did not allow a single pressure across 28 pass blocking matchups against Maxx Crosby (25 of 28 were one-on-one matchups).
 Crosby failed to generate a pressure on any of his 41 pass rushes, the most pass rushes without recording a pressure in a game this season.
 The last time Crosby was held without a pressure was Week 9, 2022.